-She could guess, however, that it had not been easy for him to see; that Wei Wuxian probably looked no better now than he had when she had last seen him in Phoenix Mountain.
+She could guess, however, that it had not been easy for him to see.
+Wei Wuxian probably looked no better now than he had when she had last seen him in Phoenix Mountain.

 A-Xian, she thought, not for the first time.
 What happened to you?

 She should have asked him again, even if he did not wish to answer.
-She should have asked again and again until he had no choice but to give her the truth; until this thick shell of indifference he had grown during the war finally shattered and let her understand what had driven him so far from her.
+She should have asked again and again until he had no choice but to give her the truth, and this thick shell of indifference he had grown during the war finally shattered and let her understand what had driven him so far from her.

 “He must be recovering,” Jiang Yanli replied, placating.

 “I just don’t understand.
-He knows you’re here, he knows you’re in danger—why won’t he just give up that one omega?
+He knows you’re here, he knows you’re in danger—why won’t he just give up that one kunze?
 Why does he have to be so stubborn?”